What We Do

 Since 2014, One for the World has grown to over 300 members, building a movement across six schools and young professionals at many top companies.
 Together, we have donated $161,535 to effective charities since 2014, and are on course to donate $150,000 in 2018 alone.

 The Core of One for the World: Effective Altruism

 Most people want to do good, but don't know how to turn good intentions into real impact.
 Effective altruism addresses how we can use our resources to help others the most.
 The effective altruism movement advocates using high-quality evidence and data-driven reasoning to maximize the return on charitable giving.
 By focusing giving only to the best organizations, you can have an impact even with a small donation.

-One for World seeks to grow the effective altruism movement.
+One for the World seeks to grow the effective altruism movement.
 We critically assess which charities are having the most impact, because the charities that you donate to are going to be the biggest factor in determining how much good you can do.
 We make donating to these effective charities easy by providing a list of recommended and vetted charities that you can trust.

 Our Focus: Combating Extreme Poverty

 Many of us don't realize that we have the opportunity to save many lives, by giving to the most effective charities.
 The World Health Organization estimates that about 15,000 children under the age of 5 die each day from preventable causes associated with extreme poverty.
 This is nearly 750 children an hour.
 These causes of death include insufficient nutrition, lack of access to clean water, inadequate health care services, malaria, dysentery, and neonatal infection.
 These are diseases and health problems that are essentially non-existent in the developed world thanks to countless advances.